 - The bridal attire and trousseau

-- Photography for the engagements, bridal portraits, ceremony and reception
+- Photography for the engagements, wedding portraits, ceremony and reception

-- Flowers for the church, reception and the bridesmaids
+- Flowers for the ceremony, reception and wedding party

 - Music at the ceremony and reception